 Sean joined the Pasteur Institute in Paris in 2015 as the Director of the Biomics Pole.
-Here he oversaw the introduction of long-read technology (PacBio / Nanopore), obtained ISO 9001 certification of DNA/RNA services and developed an active metagenomics research activity with several financed projects.
-In 2018 Sean moved to the The Center of Bioinformatics, Biostatistics and Integrative Biology (C3BI), also at the Pasteur Institute.
-Sean is currently focused on and machine learning and functional prediction to investigate the role the microbiota plays in health and well-being.
-Of particular interest is how mother-infant colonization occurs and how this transmission impacts maturation of the immune system and contributes to health and disease later in life.
+Here he initiated the introduction of long-read technology (PacBio / Nanopore), obtained ISO 9001 certification of DNA/RNA services and developed an active metagenomics research activity with several financed projects.
+Sean moved to the Department of Computational Biology in 2018 to focus on his research activities.
+His group, ‘Metagenomic Signals’ focuses on and machine learning and functional prediction to investigate the role the microbiota plays in health and well-being.
+Of particular interest is how mother-infant intestinal colonization occurs and how this transmission impacts the maturation of the immune system and contributes to health and disease later in life.